surajkambli/Bank-Loan-Report-Power-bi-/README.md

 Dashboard ![bank Loan report image](https://github.com/user-attachments/assets/8f37568f-3832-415f-b6fa-476c8efb9b57) <br />

 # Problem Statement <br />
-Dasboard 2 overview
+Dasboard 2 overview <br />
-CHARTS
+CHARTS <br />
 Monthly Trends by Issue Date (Line Chart):  To identify seasonality and long-term trends in lending activities <br />
-Regional Analysis by State (Filled Map): To identify regions with significant lending activity and assess regional disparities <br />
+1.Regional Analysis by State (Filled Map): To identify regions with significant lending activity and assess regional disparities <br />
-Loan Term Analysis (Donut Chart): To allow the client to understand the distribution of loans across various term lengths. <br />
+2.Loan Term Analysis (Donut Chart): To allow the client to understand the distribution of loans across various term lengths. <br />
-Employee Length Analysis (Bar Chart): How lending metrics are distributed among borrowers with different employment lengths, helping us assess the impact of employment history on loan applications. <br />
+3.Employee Length Analysis (Bar Chart): How lending metrics are distributed among borrowers with different employment lengths, helping us assess the impact of employment history on loan applications. <br />
-Loan Purpose Breakdown (Bar Chart): Will provide a visual breakdown of loan metrics based on the stated purposes of loans, aiding in the understanding of the primary reasons borrowers seek financing. <br />
+4.Loan Purpose Breakdown (Bar Chart): Will provide a visual breakdown of loan metrics based on the stated purposes of loans, aiding in the understanding of the primary reasons borrowers seek financing. <br />
-Home Ownership Analysis (Tree Map): For a hierarchical view of how home ownership impacts loan applications and disbursements. <br />
+5.Home Ownership Analysis (Tree Map): For a hierarchical view of how home ownership impacts loan applications and disbursements. <br />
-Metrics to be shown: 'Total Loan Applications,' 'Total Funded Amount,' and 'Total Amount Received' <br />
+6.Metrics to be shown: 'Total Loan Applications,' 'Total Funded Amount,' and 'Total Amount Received' <br />